 All the Masses and Worship opportunities in the church will have limitations due to health concerns.
 The main ones are listed below.

-- The obligation to participate at Sunday Mass has been lifted by Archbishop Vigneron for all Catholics—no matter their health situation, at least through September 6.
-If you are elderly or frail or are worried about your health you should remain at home and participate via the livestream opportunities.
+- The obligation to participate at Sunday Mass has been lifted by Archbishop Vigneron for all Catholics—no matter their health situation, at least until February 12th (Ash Wednesday) of next year.
+If you are elderly or frail or are worried about your health you should remain at home and participate via the livestream opportunity on Sunday.
 If you are sick or have a cold, cough or flu-like symptoms please do not come to these celebrations.
-If you have traveled by air within the last 14 days, wait until you get past the 14-day mark.
+If you have underlying health concerns, please do not come to these public celebrations.

-- Face coverings must be worn by everyone who enters the church with the exception of very young children who cannot tolerate such a covering.
-If you will not wear a face covering or if it is too umcomfortable to do so, then please participate via livestream.
+- Face coverings must be worn by everyone who enters the church with the exception of toddlers 3 years old and younger.
+If you will not wear a face covering or if it is too uncomfortable to do so, then please participate via livestream.
 We will have a limited supply of face coverings available in case someone forgets theirs, but we encourage you to buy/make and have on hand your own supply.
 Please note: the covering MUST cover BOTH the NOSE and MOUTH.

 - Communion: Guides have been marked to keep proper distance.
 Communion will be done section by section, with a single file coming down any given aisle, keeping the six foot distance.
 Please wait until the communion minister comes to your section, before stepping out of the pews and going to communion.
 We no longer are distributing communion to all sections at the same time.
 With face coverings on from six feet away, bow and the minister of Communion will proclaim “The Body of Christ” and the communicant responds “Amen.”
 You then extend your hand and the host will be placed in it without touching you.
 Take a step to the side, lift the bottom of the mask and consume the host and return to your seat.
 There will be no communion with the cup.
 We ask that you receive in the hand.
 If you in conscience believe you cannot, then wait until the line for the priest comes to the end and he will give you Communion.